YousIA/SCDL/README.md

-This is the implementation of the WACV accepted paper: "Shapley Consensus Deep Learning for Ensemble Pruning"
+This is the implementation of the paper: "Shapley Consensus Deep Learning for Ensemble Pruning" accepted at WACV 2025.